 4.4.
 Subject to prior request, the Organizing Committee will render help to the persons, accompanying the contestants, in booking a hotel, tickets for competition events and cultural programs, at the expense of the accompanying persons.

 4.5.
-The Organizing committee shall pay the travel expenses of the winners of the first rounds in Kansas to Kaliningrad.
+The Organizing committee shall pay the travel expenses to Kaliningrad for those contestants of the first round in Kansas, who reach the second round.